hangrybear666/10-devops-bootcamp__kubernetes/README.md

     f.
 Navigate to your Nodebalancer DNS host name to access mongo-express with default credentials `admin` and `pass` to persist data.
 You can uninstall the database by running `helm uninstall mongodb` then start it back up with the command from step c) and see that data has been persisted in the persistent volume on Linode which are subsequently reattached to their respective pods.

+4. Deployment of a NodeJS-application image published in AWS ECR, with mongodb

+    a.
+Create an Elastic Container Registry (ECR) on AWS for your k8s images to live, then retrieve the push commands in aws console and run the docker login command locally to properly setup `/home/$USER/.docker/config.json`.
+Replace the remote url with your own and then copy the config file to your `config/` folder.
+It is added to .gitignore, so don't rename it.
+    ```
+    # setup docker registry credentials
+    aws ecr get-login-password --region eu-central-1 | docker login --username AWS --password-stdin 010928217051.dkr.ecr.eu-central-1.amazonaws.com
+    cp /home/$USER/.docker/config.json config/
+    ```

+    b.
+Create secret in k8s cluster with registry credentials

+    Alternative 1 (allowing multiple registries to be added, since they are comma delimited in config file)
+    ```
+    kubectl create secret generic my-registry-key-1 \
+      --from-file=.dockerconfigjson=config/config.json \
+      --type=kubernetes.io/dockerconfigjson
+    ```

+    Alternative 2 (allowing only a single registry to be set)
+    ```
+    kubectl create secret docker-registry my-registry-key-2 \
+      --docker-server=010928217051.dkr.ecr.eu-central-1.amazonaws.com \
+      --docker-username=AWS \
+      --docker-password=$(aws ecr get-login-password)
+    ```

+    c.
+Build and Push your NodeJS application image to AWS ECR remote repository.
+Replace the repo url with your own.
+Current Directory should be the git repo root dir.
+    ```
+    docker build -t node-app:1.1 node-app/.
+    docker tag node-app:1.1 010928217051.dkr.ecr.eu-central-1.amazonaws.com/k8s-imgs:node-app-1.1
+    docker push 010928217051.dkr.ecr.eu-central-1.amazonaws.com/k8s-imgs:node-app-1.1
+    ```

+    d.
+Setup environment and container secrets to avoid exposure in SCM.
+Create an `node-app/app/.env` file and add the following keys:
+    ```
+    ME_CONFIG_MONGODB_ADMINUSERNAME=admin
+    ME_CONFIG_MONGODB_ADMINPASSWORD=password
+    ME_CONFIG_MONGODB_SERVER=mongodb
+    ME_CONFIG_MONGODB_URL=mongodb://mongodb:27017
+    MONGO_DB_USERNAME=admin
+    MONGO_DB_PWD=password
+    MONGO_INITDB_ROOT_USERNAME=admin
+    MONGO_INITDB_ROOT_PASSWORD=password
+    ```

+    Then export your AWS ECR Image URL as environment variable and test whether or not your setup is correct by running

+    ```
+    export AWS_NODE_IMG_URL=010928217051.dkr.ecr.eu-central-1.amazonaws.com/k8s-imgs:node-app-1.1
+    docker compose -f node-app/docker-compose.yaml up
+    ```
+    NOTE: if you are running the docker compose on a remote VPS, you have simply have to copy the `docker-compose.yaml` to your remote via scp and then copy the `node-app/app/.env` file to your remote and create an `app/` folder next to the docker compose file where the `.env` can recide.
+One additional step is to enter your running node-app docker container via docker exec -it CONTAINER_HASH /bin/sh and execute `vi index.html` and exchange `localhost` with your remote ip, e.g. `64.226.117.247`

+    helper
+    ```
+    # for node app
+    MONGO_DB_USERNAME=user
+    MONGO_DB_PWD=password
+    -PORT 3000
+    # for mongo db
+    MONGO_INITDB_ROOT_USERNAME=user
+    MONGO_INITDB_ROOT_PASSWORD=password
+    -volume mount in /data/db in image
+    -PORT 27017
+    # for mongo express
+    ME_CONFIG_MONGODB_ADMINUSERNAME=user
+    ME_CONFIG_MONGODB_ADMINPASSWORD=password
+    ME_CONFIG_MONGODB_SERVER=
+    ME_CONFIG_MONGODB_URL=mongodb://
+    -PORT 8081
+    ```

 ## Usage (Exercises)